Foster care and adoption can be a rough road. Don't make the journey alone!

-On the second Wednesday of every month, we meet to learn, support, and share with other foster and adoptive parents in a welcoming and relaxed atmosphere.
+On the first Wednesday of every month, we meet to learn, support, and share with other foster and adoptive parents in a welcoming and relaxed atmosphere.
 The group is open to foster parents licensed through any agency, parents of children adopted through foster care, and anyone interested in learning more about foster parenting.
 Guided by a Licensed Clinical Social Worker, discussion topics for each week are driven by the needs of the group.
 The time counts toward your Foster License annual training requirement, plus free pizza and child care are provided!

 3300 Washtenaw Ave., Suite 260

 Also check out some of these other great groups and trainings hosted throughout Southeastern Michigan.
 Listed in alphabetical order by County: